 Foreign currency transactions are translated into the functional currency using an average monthly exchange rate prevailing at the date of the transactions.
 Foreign exchange gains and losses resulting from the settlements of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the statement of financial performance.
 Foreign exchange gains and losses that relate to borrowings are presented in the statement of financial performance within finance costs.
-All other foreign exchange gains and losses are presented in the statement of financial performance on a net basis within other income or other expenses.
+All other foreign exchange gains and losses are presented in the statement of financial performance or other expenses.